CoderDojoTC/python/docs/index.md

 - [**Trinket.io**](http://trinket.io) is an easy-to use, kid friendly web-based turtle graphics for beginners.
 - [**Jupyter Notebooks**](https://jupyter.org/) also have some support for turtle graphics.
 Jupyter Notebooks can be tricky to setup for the first time, but they are the perfect on-ramp for teaching data literacy.
 - [**Raspberry Pi**](https://www.raspberrypi.org/documentation/usage/python/) - The Raspberry Pi foundation has selected Python as its primary tool for teaching programming.
 If you have a Raspberry Pi there are many resources for you.
 Trinket and Jupyter Notebooks will also run on many Raspberry Pi devices.
 - **Robots** Our students love robots.
 Python is also the preferred language in many robotics courses.
-Today we teach beginning robotics with Scratch and Arduio, but we continue to investigate systems like Raspberry Pi robots that can be programmed with Python.
+Today we teach beginning robotics with Scratch and Arduino, but we continue to investigate systems like Raspberry Pi robots that can be programmed with Python.
 Let us know if you have any low-cost kid friendly ideas.
 We have tested the JetBot and other robots and we continue to look for solutions.

 Now lets briefly go into the pros and cons of these systems.

-## Learing Python with Trinket
+## Learning Python with Trinket
 We use the [trinket.io](http://trinket.io) web site to teach our introduction to python.
 Trinket has a nice turtle graphics library which is ideal for fast visual feedback.
 Because it is a free and a pure web web based environment it meets the criteria for our courses.
 There is no complex setup and each student can continue to do development when they are at home.
-The downside of Trinket is it has limited functionality and you must have an internet connection to use Trinket.
+The downside of Trinket is it has limited functionality, only supports Python 2.X in the free version and you must have an internet connection to use Trinket.
+If you need Python 3.X web version you can use the free [repl.id](https://repl.it/) web site.

 ## Learning Python with Jupyter Notebooks
 You can also use Jupyter Notebooks to draw turtle graphics.
 The notebook will open a new window to draw your turtle graphis.
 Getting Jupyter Notebooks is a bit tricky to setup on many PCs.
 However, once it is setup it offers tens of thousands of sample programs to learn python coding.
 Jupyter Notebooks are also the preferred tool by many data science professionals.